OpenBCI/Documentation/website/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 ---
 :::caution

-Note, you do not need to do any board programming if you want to use the Cyton out-of-the-box. **All OpenBCI boards ship already programmed**, i.e. with firmware already uploaded.
+Note, you do not need to do any board programming if you want to use the Cyton out-of-the-box. **All OpenBCI boards ship already programmed**, i.e. with firmware uploaded.
+Email support@openbci.com before attempting to update or alter board firmware, or if you think there is an issue with your board. *DO NOT* attempt to upload firmware to your board unless specifically instructed to do so.

 If you're curious about how we do it, keep reading!
-If you just want to start streaming EEG/EMG/ECG data right away, head over to [Getting Started.](../../GettingStarted/GettingStartedLanding)
+If you want to start streaming EEG/EMG/ECG data right away, head over to [Getting Started.](../../GettingStarted/GettingStartedLanding) Happy bio-sensing!

 :::